Audience: PT, PTA, OT. OTAs may attend with a supervising PT or OT.

 Note: CFS requires students to complete online videos before attending the classroom instruction.
 Approved CEUs for this course may vary depending on individual states’ treatment of Online vs. Classroom Instruction.
 Before registering for a course you should verify approved CEUs with your state licensing board or association.
 State rules are subject to change.
 IPA courses are approved for the state in which the course is held.

-Break food will be provided during the first break of the course only.
+Break food will be provided during the first break on Friday evening.
+The break food is intended to be a snack, not dinner.
 No other food will be provided.
 You are welcome to bring your own snacks if desired.

 This 2 1/2 day workshop is quite demanding and intense.
 Please come prepared and rested.
 Review the basic anatomy and philosophy of muscle function.
 This knowledge will serve as an important foundation for the principles and procedures taught.
 Be sure to complete the required course preparation listed above.

-Therapeutic Exercises for Spinal Segmental Stabilization in Low Back Pain, 1st & 2nd Editions, Richardson, Carolyn; Jull, Gwendolyn; Hodges, Paul; Hides, Julie.
+Therapeutic Exercises for Spinal Segmental Stabilization in Low Back Pain, 1st Edition, Richardson, Carolyn; Jull, Gwendolyn; Hodges, Paul; Hides, Julie.

 Registration and Questions